Favorite Wildlife that Can Be Found in Urban/Suburban Neighborhoods

 I'm an animal lover.
 Since I grew up in suburban and urban areas' I enjoy seeing what little wildlife I can.
 I pretty sure different areas' have different wildlife.
 So please feel free to add in what roams around in your town.
 These are common wild animals in my area.
 We occasionally get cougars, deer and bears in the neighborhoods out here they're not too common.
 Plus they're not really from urban or suburban areas', they wonder down from the mountains so I left them out.

 I love owls.
-Some of them get HUGE.
+Some of them get huge.
 They're really loud too.

 They can be aggressive and can carry rabies.
-I still like seeing them though.
-Especially when there is a family of them with little babies running around.
+I still like seeing them though, especially when there is a family of them with little babies running around.

 My favorite insect.
 I like the way they turn their heads to look at you.
 Creepy cool.

-A lot of them over here.
+A lot of them are over here.
 They get pretty big.
-Some of them will fly down, perch and chill out near you.
-I've had one fly down and eat his dinner (mouse) about 15 feet from me.
+Some of them will fly down, perch, and chill out near you.

-These guys get a bad rap.
-They use to freak me out.
-They look crazy mean with all those sharp teeth.
-In the face they look like Baraka from Mortal Kombat.
-I'm fine with them now.
-They're harmless.
 I feed two stray cats in my neighborhood.
-They come up WITH the cats and eat.
-At first I was nervous about them fighting with the cats, but they're cool, so I let them eat too.
+They come up with the cats and eat.
+At first, I was nervous about them fighting with the cats, but they're cool, so I let them eat too.
 They actually seem like they're buddies.
 I have three of them (one small, one medium, and one large) that come so often, I named them.
-The big one's Chompy, the medium one is Bitey and the small one is Nibbler.
+The big one is Chompy, the medium one is Bitey, and the small one is Nibbler.

 Here we have little ones in neighborhood creeks and ponds.
-But when I was living in Texas, there were these thick stocky frogs all over the place.
-I wasn't use to it so it was cool to see.
+But when I was living in Texas, there were these thick, stocky frogs all over the place.

 Mostly blue-bellies and alligator lizards here.